Getting the attention of consumers isn’t always an easy task, let alone building your list to be able to prospect.

 It’s never been a secret that I encourage agents to build up their email list.
 Creating a list of prospects and consumers that you can stay in contact with regularly allows you to build up a list of prospective clients that know, like and trust you.

 But how do you effectively build an email list?
-You have to offer them something of value, and the quickest way to do this is by creating a valuable real estate lead magnets.
+You have to offer them something of value, and the quickest way to do this is by creating a valuable lead magnet.
+Below you’ll find lead magnet ideas for real estate agents and get a better understanding of how to use lead magnets in your business.

 Simply put, a lead magnet is a downloadable offer that you give to prospects in exchange for their information.
-This could be just their email or name, phone, email, and more.
+This could be their email, name, phone number and more.
 For example, you may have run a Facebook ad offering free CMAs.
 The person puts in their name, email and address; in return, you create the report to send to them.

-When you’re creating your real estate lead magnets, here are some things to keep in mind.
+When you’re creating your lead magnet, here are some things to keep in mind.

 Offer something of value – If you’re only asking people to subscribe to your list, they aren’t going to feel like they’re getting anything valuable.
 Your lead magnet should capture their attention and make them want to get access to it as soon as possible.